Eadam42/se_project_aroundtheus/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
-I did my best but lots of issues, hoping the code review will shed light on them

 **Figma**